Floydlang/floyd/docs/README.md

 Most software sucks.
 Both to use and to improve.
 There is already a lot of dogma and conservatism that holds programming back.

-While hardware designers have grown from thousands of transistors to billions over the last 40 years, programmers are still programming exactly the same way - typing individual if-statements and for-loops in emacs into 7 bit ASCII files.
+While hardware designers have grown from thousands of transistors to billions over the last 40 years, programmers are still programming exactly the same way: typing individual if-statements and for-loops in emacs into 7 bit ASCII files.
 Exactly like our parents and grandparents did in the 60ies and 70ies.

 ![](readme_emacs.png)